Zuehlke/springboot-sec-tutor/README.md

 #### CSRF prevention
 There are more than one strategy that you can choose from to prevent CSRF (see [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet]).
 Spring uses the "Synchronizer Token" per default.
 This is also used in the Formlogin above.
 But since we can't render the Token with spring into a form we must find another way to prevent CSRF attacks.

 The easiest way for that is to use spring's `CookieCsrfTokenRepository` with `csrf().csrfTokenRepository(CookieCsrfTokenRepository.withHttpOnlyFalse())` which implements the "Double Submit Cookie" strategy and works as default with AngularJS and therefore is a really nice solution.
 Be aware that your frontend and backend must have the same Origin, if you have different Origins for the frontend and backend the frontend will not be able to read the backend Cookies through `document.cookie` even if you configured CORS.
-The Cookies will follow SOP (Same-origin Policy) (see [https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials]).
+The Cookies will follow SoP (Same-origin Policy) (see [https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials]).
 If the Origins differ you have to correctly configure CORS (see CORS chapter) and implement a custom `CsrfTokenRepository` or your own `@RestController` (with e.g. /hello) which provides the Session-Token in a Header (but only in CORS-aware requests!
 Else you are not safe at all).

 In the branch [rest-auth](https://github.com/Zuehlke/springboot-sec-tutor/tree/rest-auth) there is an implementation of "having a custom header" which need some Filters to be implemented but fits pretty good for a pure backend (no token handling and Origin of frontend doesn't have to be the same).